Conan: Adventures in an Age Undreamed Of: Core rulebook

 The core rulebook for Conan: Adventures in an Age Undreamed Of, published in 2017, is a 368-page full colour hardcover book containing everything needed to adventure in the world of Robert E. Howard’s hero, Conan.
-It is based entirely on the canonical Conan stories, and uses the 2d20 system developed by Modiphius and used in the role-playing games Mutant Chronicles 3rd Edition (2015), Corvus Belli's Infinity (2016), Star Trek Adventures (2017), and John Carter: Warlord of Mars (2018).
+It is based entirely on the canonical Conan stories, and uses the 2d20 system developed by Modiphius, which was previously used in the role-playing games Mutant Chronicles 3rd Edition (2015), Corvus Belli's Infinity (2016), Star Trek Adventures (2017), and John Carter: Warlord of Mars (2018).

 Jeffrey Shanks, award-winning Robert E. Howard scholar and essayist (Conan Meets the Academy and The Dark Man: The Journal of REH Studies) has been hard at work guiding the Modiphius team during initial development in 2015.